 What’s unique about Vancouver Island?
 Let us show you!

 23 Unique Facts and Fascinating Finds on Vancouver Island

 Salt Spring Island has the oldest working farm in BC.

 When on Salt Spring Island, take the drive to Beaver Point Road.
-This is where you’ll find Ruckle Heritage farm, the oldest working farm in British Columbia, still owned by the original family.
+This is where you’ll find Ruckle Heritage Farm.
+It’s the oldest working farm in British Columbia and is still owned by the original family.
 One of Salt Spring Island’s earliest settlers, Henry Ruckle went to the island in 1872 in hopes of acquiring farmland.
 By 1948 the family’s total holding was 1196 acres.

 In 1974, the Province of British Columbia was deeded 1000 acres of the Ruckle Farm for public use as parkland, camping, and trail use.
 This area is now called Ruckle Provincial Park, and is “one of the most beautiful parks in the Southern Gulf Islands”.